Ear Infection (cont.)

 - Find a local Ear, Nose, & Throat Doctor in your town

 What are the risk factors for acute middle ear infection or inflammation?

 Children often develop upper respiratory infections prior to developing acute otitis media.
 Exposure to groups of children (as in child care centers) results in more frequent colds, and therefore more earaches.
 Exposure to air with irritants, such as tobacco smoke, also increases the chance of otitis media.
 Children with cleft palate or Down syndrome are more prone to ear infections.
 Any problems with the Eustachian tubes (for example, blockage, malformation, inflammation) will increase the risk of otitis media.

 Children who have episodes of acute otitis media before six months of age tend to have more ear infections later in childhood.

 How is acute otitis media diagnosed?

 Identification of the three criteria is dependent on clinical observation; middle ear effusion and middle ear inflammation are the most difficult to observe and as a consequence there are studies that suggest acute otitis media is over diagnosed.
-One method that helps determine acute otitis media versus otitis media with effusion is pneumatic otoscopy (normal moves readily with pressure changes) and the appearance of the tympanic membrane (acute otitis media has abnormal appearance, otitis media with effusion does not).
-However, no everyone is skilled at this technique; Pediatricians, Family Practice, ENT specialists, and ER doctors that work in pediatric ER's are likely to be skilled in the diagnostic procedure.
+One method that helps determine acute otitis media versus otitis media with effusion is pneumatic otoscopy (the normal eardrum moves readily with pressure changes) and the appearance of the tympanic membrane (acute otitis media has abnormal appearance, otitis media with effusion does not).
+However, not everyone is skilled at this technique; Pediatricians, Family Practice, ENT specialists, and ER doctors that work in pediatric ER's are likely to be skilled in the diagnostic procedure.